Please change to our global website

 1. Making yourself comfortable with a travel pillow or a cozy blanket

 It can create a sense of security and it can also be a good idea to inform the flight attendants about your anxiety – they will be sure to provide you with extra reassurance and support, and you may well get spoilt a bit by them too.
+You can also use the tray table as a grounding object to help anchor yourself during moments of anxiety.

 1. Cognitive-behavioural techniques